bezmoradi/tutorials/go/struct.md

 }
 ```

-As we can see in the output, we have `&{John Doe}` and the `&` shows that creating a variable using thew `new` keywords return a pointer (More on this later).
-We can also create a struct anonymously when we only need one instance of such struct:
+As we can see in the output, we have `&{John Doe}` and the `&` shows that creating a variable using the `new` keyword returns a pointer (More on this later).
+We can also create a struct anonymously when we only need one instance of such a struct:

 ```go
 package main